During September of 2005 I

 game cameras,

-hunting cameras or scouting cameras, they all do basically the same thing.
+hunting cameras, trail cameras or scouting cameras, they all do basically the same thing.

 They take a picture of wildlife that activate a motion sensor.
 I wanted a